bradcerasani/bradcerasani.me/content/writing/tesla-software-problems-in-winter/index.md

 Switching to night mode before it is dark out can introduce glare that makes the screen difficult to see.
 The screen's ambient light sensor still works but it only adjusts backlight brightness, and no amount of backlight behind a dark UI will come close to legibility of a light UI when it's still light out.

-Using astronomical dusk or an AI-centric approach to make a better determination of when/when not to enable night mode would improve driver experience.
+Using astronomical dusk or an AI-centric approach to make a better determination of when or when not to enable night mode would improve driver experience.

 <PostImage src="/writing/tesla-software-problems-in-winter/IMG_0425.jpg" $size="large" caption="Night mode is automatically enabled at sunset, but at some latitudes sunset is a poor indicator of ambient light level" />

 ## Snowflake icon drop shadow

-Lastly... and I recognize this is especially pedantic... the Model 3 UI displays a snowflake icon when the battery is cold, indicating a reduction in available capacity.
+Lastly... and I recognize this is especially pedantic... the Tesla UI displays a snowflake icon when the battery is cold, indicating a reduction in available capacity.
 In cold climates this icon is a fixture for months—except perhaps for a short period after supercharging or hours of consecutive driving.

 Presence of the indicator is fine, but the snowflake icon itself has an inexplicable drop shadow that exists nowhere else in the UI.

 <PostImage src="/writing/tesla-software-problems-in-winter/0S7A3613.jpg" $size="large" caption="Snowflake icon with inexplicable drop shadow" />

 The characteristics of the shadow are unlike any other in the UI; it's short, harsh, and opaque, rather than large, soft, and diffused.
 The shadow isn't used to visually separate the snowflake from background elements, because nothing is ever rendered behind it.
 The negative vertical positioning of the shadow doesn't make sense in our reality because it implies being lit from below, rather than above.
-I can't make sense of the shadow from an accessibility standpoint either because in context, the snowflake's blue colour alone as a higher contrast ratio than other elements of the UI that are more important.
+I can't make sense of the shadow from an accessibility standpoint either because in context, the snowflake's blue colour alone has better contrast than other elements of the UI that are objectively more important.

 <PostImage src="/writing/tesla-software-problems-in-winter/0S7A3592.jpg" $size="large" caption="Snowflake icon with inexplicable drop shadow in broader context" />